 Various scholarship opportunities exist for funding postgraduate research.

-- See the ANU College of Medicine, Biology & Environment list of available scholarships.
+- See the ANU College of Health and Medicine list of available scholarships.

 CMHR offers a graduate course called Current Issues in Mental Health (POPM8001).

 The course provides a practical introduction to the nature, epidemiology and treatment of mental health disorders.
 Lecturers are staff at the CMHR and guest lecturers from other specialties.
 Topics include substance use and mental health, treatments for common disorders such as anxiety and depression, and important emerging themes in the field such as online interventions, ageing and consumer perspectives.

 The course can be taken as a single course or as part of a Certificate, Diploma or Masters program.
 Students can do the course as an elective in some existing programs (Masters of Public Health and Master of Culture, Health and Medicine) or can apply to enrol through the Graduate Studies (Select) program.